apache/pulsar-site/site2/website-next/versioned_docs/version-2.2.0/developing-binary-protocol.md

 Parameters:
  * `topic` → Complete topic name to where you want to create the consumer on
  * `subscription` → Subscription name
- * `subType` → Subscription type: Exclusive, Shared, Failover, Key_Shared
+ * `subType` → Subscription type: Exclusive, Shared, Failover
  * `consumer_id` → Client generated consumer identifier.
 Needs to be unique within the same connection
  * `request_id` → Identifier for this request.
 Used to match the response with